Siddharth-Tambat/ENTSOE-ETL/README.md

 ## Table of Contents
 - Introduction
+- Features
 - Architecture
-- Project Setup
+- Prerequisites
 - Folder Structure
+- Setup and Run

 ---

-## 1. Introduction to ENTSO-E and its API
+## 1. Introduction

 [ENTSO-E (European Network of Transmission System Operators for Electricity)](https://www.entsoe.eu/) is the official body of European transmission operators.
 They operate the **Transparency Platform**, which provides open data on electricity markets, transmission, generation, consumption, balancing, and reserves.